Impressum / Legal

-Last Update: 2020-12-17
+Last Update: 2023-01-10

 - The blog is meant to be a living document / resource.
 Its content is not frozen, but undergoing constant revision.
 Typos and factual errors are corrected, the layout is evolving even with the oldest content, and from time to time, some articles are revised / expanded.

-- Over the recent years, the blog postings have grown to a size of typically 3000 – 4000 words, which (as full quote) really isn’t suited for most media.
+- Over the recent years, the blog postings have grown to a size of typically 3000 – 5000 words, which (as full quote) really isn’t suited for most media.

 - The blog content really only works in its native environment (“in the ecosystem of the blog”), because of the extensive, internal cross-linking.
 Also, the internal search facilities in the blog only work at the original blog site.
 The content is more than just the sum of its parts.

-- The layout in many articles (both recent concert critiques, as well as media reviews) is “fragile”, hardly copyable without serious distortion (especially around images & image galleries), which will ruin the readability.
+The layout in many articles (both recent concert critiques, as well as media reviews) is “fragile”, hardly copyable without serious distortion (especially around images & image galleries), which will ruin the readability.
 A lot of effort is spent on making the articles look readable.
-Moreover, the author does not have the time & resources (nor the intent) to deal with adjusting layout and contents for other media, handle proofreading, etc.
+Moreover, the author does not have the time & resources (nor the intent) to deal with adjusting layout and contents for other media, to handle proofreading, etc.

 - The author takes pride in keeping the blog free of commercials and third-party content, in order to keep the blog readable and distraction-free, and to assure his own quality standards in terms of content, layout, and functionality.